SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Introduction

 Bridging this gap between simulation and the real world, a robot needs a perception model that can efficiently perceive what objects exist in the environment and also track how the real-world scene evolves over time.
 In other words, instead of planning in a static or outdated simulation, the robot should plan within a dynamic digital twin that mirrors the physical world in real time, where perception and control are tightly coupled through continuous real-to-sim synchronization.
-However, real-world perception is inherently partial—single-view occlusions often reveal only fragments of object geometry, making grasping and motion planning unreliable.
+However, real-world perception is inherently partial single-view occlusions often reveal only fragments of object geometry, making grasping and motion planning unreliable.
 Inspired by SAM4D~\cite{xu2025sam4d}, which maintains a memory bank of object assets, we incorporate the idea of leveraging object-level memories to complete partial observations at execution time.
-We develop \textbf{SyncTwin}, a digital-twin framework equipped with an object memory bank that performs real-time object tracking from point clouds, injects accurate poses and geometries into simulation, and closes the loop by executing planned trajectories back on the real robot, as illustrated in Figure~\ref{fig:overview}.
+We develop \textbf{SyncTwin}, a digital twin framework equipped with an object memory bank that performs real-time object tracking from point clouds, injects accurate poses and geometries into simulation, and closes the loop by executing planned trajectories back on the real robot, addressing a key limitation of prior digital twin systems, which do not support continuous real-to-sim-to-real synchronization, as illustrated in Fig.~\ref{fig:overview}.

 SyncTwin operates in two stages.
 In Stage~I, VGGT~\cite{wang2025vggt} generates scene-level point clouds from RGB inputs.
 Object-level point clouds are extracted via projection, segmentation, and denoising, then converted into lightweight meshes and stored in a memory bank.
-In Stage~II, the digital twin is continuously synchronizes with the real world using SAM2 for object tracking and GPU-accelerated colored-ICP~\cite{cupoch}.
+In Stage~II, the digital twin is continuously synchronized with the real world through online object tracking and GPU-accelerated colored-ICP~\cite{cupoch}.
 Combined, these two methods align partial observations with stored assets to maintain a consistent and complete scene representation.
 The updated digital twin is streamed into Isaac Sim~\cite{mittal2023orbit}, allowing cuRobo~\cite{sundaralingam2023curobo} to perform motion planning and generate collision-aware trajectories.
 Moreover, this architecture can be transferred to different real robots without any retraining.